curtisseizert/LowFreqLNA/README.md

 ![Amplifier assembled](https://github.com/curtisseizert/LowFreqLNA/assets/22351001/5cb4d507-83ab-44a3-b9a8-da4d0036aa29)

-This repo contains the complete design files for a low noise AC coupled amplifier intended especially for characterization of 1/f noise of voltage references, DACs, etc. For broader applicability, it also has a reasonably high bandwidth of 2.5 MHz (measured, -3dB) at 60 or 80 dB gain, and about 1 MHz at 100 dB gain.
+This repository contains the complete design files for a low noise AC coupled amplifier intended especially for characterization of 1/f noise of voltage references, DACs, etc. For broader applicability, it also has a reasonably high bandwidth of 2.5 MHz (measured, -3dB) at 60 or 80 dB gain, and about 1 MHz at 100 dB gain.
 Consistent with my primary use case for this amplifier, it has exceptionally low 1/f noise itself (measured at 3.2 nVRMS from 0.01-10 Hz) and a low broadband noise density of around 0.6 nV/rtHz.
 The quiescent current draw for the amplifier is about 30 mA, giving it a battery life of >100 h with the 4S 21700 Li batteries used to power the device.
 The project includes five PCBs:
 (1) The main amplifier board
 (2) The BMS board
 (3) The SW board
 (4) The front panel board
 (5) The rear panel board/battery charger.

 At present, I have hand assembled these using a converted toaster oven, which is a semi-onerous but doable-in-a-weekend task.
 As such, the BOMs are incomplete in all cases, which I will aim to rectify going forward.
 It is my hope that this will serve the needs of others designing voltage references, DACs, power supplies, etc. I may try to fix a couple things about this that have been bugging me, such as the lack of prefiltering and the antenna-like properties of the PP caps used in HP filters in the signal train.
 There is also a bit of room for reducing current draw.
-A fully differential version has been suggested, but if I work on that, I will make a separate repo for it.
+A fully differential version has been suggested, but if I work on that, I will make a separate repository for it.

+The input stage is formed from a 24uF/100M RC high pass filter feeding a hybrid amplifier.
+The hybrid amplifier consists of 16 parallel JFE2140 dual JFETs in a cascode differential amplifier configuration.
+This drives an OPA140 op amp, which provides feedback via a 1k/2R divider to the inverting gate of the differential pair.
+The DC offset of the input stage is removed with a 2.2uF/10M HP filter.
+A switched gain stage amplifies the signal, which is HP filtered again to remove offsets and set the high-pass cutoff of the amplifier.
+The switched low-pass filtering is provided by two fourth-order butterworth filters in Sallen-Key topology.
+Switches select either one of these outputs or the unfiltered amplified signal to feed to the output stage.
+A common problem with low-frequency AC coupled amplifiers is very long settling times when switching inputs.
+This is addressed with the "SETTLE" and "INPUT PROT" switches on the front panel.
+The former shorts the resistors of both of the post-input stage HP filter outputs with low-leakage MMBF4117 JFETs, and the latter shorts the input AC coupling filter by shorting the 100M resistor with a relay.
+With these switches, it is possible to take valid measurements down to 0.1 Hz with a minute or so of settling time and measurements down to 0.01 Hz with 5-10 minutes of settling time.
+Saturation of the amplifiers prior to both HP filters is detected with window comparators, which drive warning lights on the front panel.
+These features are meant to make it reasonably convenient to make low-level measurements and be confident the result is valid.

 Electrical Characteristics
 --------------------------